brucemack/kc1fsz-rc1/README.md

 sampling rate is a good thing.

-A high-pass filter is used to extract the energy above 5kHz.
+A high-pass filter is used to extract the energy above 5kHz (see flow diagram reference B).
 If the transition band of this filter starts at 4kHz and ends at 6kHz and -30dB of attenuation is sufficient, the Harris Approximation tells us that a 21-tap FIR should be sufficient.

 This FIR filter is runs directly on the 32kHz sampled audio from the ADC.
-Every 25ms an RMS level is computed that is used for the noise squelch feature described below.
+Every 10ms an RMS level is computed that is used for the noise squelch feature described below.